 I admit, I never saw a whole Sharknado movie.
 I tried a few times and couldn’t get past 15 minutes total…I had to rely on internet critics and reviews to fill in the gaps.

 And though I enjoyed their insights, I felt so damn bad for them for reviewing these buckets of chum for our sake.
-Though I have to admit, I think Nostalgia Critic and Cinema Snob hit on something (love their brainstorming sessions):
+Though I have to admit, I think Nostalgia Critic and Cinema Snob hit on something (I love their brainstorming sessions):

-I’d rather watch 2012 all the way through without nitpicking the stupidity and CGI for once (that would be tough).
+I’d rather watch 2012 all the way through without nitpicking the stupidity and CGI.

-I’d rather watch Manos: The Hands of Fate again…but without MST3K (queasy shudder).
+I’d rather watch Manos: The Hands of Fate again…but without MST3K (insert queasy shudder).

 Bottom line–how the hell did this become a moneymaker?
 How the hell did Sharknado become a franchise?
 All you need is a storm, some chainsaws, lots of CGI